MrPowers/mungingdata/docs/go/csv-to-parquet.md

   - "go"
 ---

+# Converting CSV files to Parquet with Go

 This blog post explains how to read data from a CSV file and write it out as a Parquet file.

 The Parquet file format is better than CSV for a lot of data operations.
 Columnar data stores allow for column pruning that massively speeds up lots of queries.